cbcrg/tcoffee/docs/tcoffee_installation.rst

 ******************
-T-Coffee and BLAST
+BLAST and T-Coffee
 ******************

 BLAST is a program that searches sequence databases for homologues of a query sequence.
 It works for protein and nucleic acid sequences alike.
 In theory BLAST is just a package like any, but in practice things are a bit more complex.
 To run correctly, BLAST requires up-to-date databases (that can be fairly large, like n.r. or UniProt) and a powerful computer.
 Fortunately, an increasing number of institutes or companies are now providing BLAST clients that run over the net.
 It means that all you need is a small program that send your query to the big server and gets the results back.
 This prevents you from the hassle of installing and maintaining BLAST, but of course it is less private and you rely on the network and the current load of these busy servers.

-Thanks to its interaction with BLAST, T-Coffee can gather structures and protein profiles and deliver an alignment significantly more accurate than the default you would get with T-Coffee or any similar method.
-Let us go through the various modes available for T-Coffee
+**Thanks to its interaction with BLAST, T-Coffee can gather more information and deliver alignments significantly more accurate than the default T-Coffee or any similar method.
+Let us go through the various modes available for T-Coffee...**

 Why do I need BLAST with T-Coffee?
 ==================================
 The most accurate modes of T-Coffee scan the databases for templates that they use to align the sequences; let's see how to get BLAST up and running, from the easy solution to tailored ones.
-There are currently two types of templates for proteins: 1) structures (PDB) that can be found by a blastp against the PDB database and 2) profiles that can be constructed using either a BLASTP or a PSIBLAST against n.r. or UniProt.
+There are currently two types of templates for proteins: **1) structures** (PDB) that can be found by a blastp against the PDB database and **2) profiles** that can be constructed using either a BLASTP or a PSIBLAST against n.r. or UniProt.
 These templates are automatically built if you use the following modes:

 ::